behoof4mind/lazy-jira/README.md

 ## 💬 Feedback

 Feel free to open issues, propose improvements, or send PRs!
-This plugin is actively improved and tailored for real-world workflow efficiency.
+This plugin is actively improved and tailored for real‑world workflow efficiency.